-At certain times, the loss of a spouse is palpable
+For a new widow, the loss of a spouse is palpable.

 I am a 60-year-old widow; my husband passed away in 2006.
 After that I lived with my daughter and her family until she decided that it was time for me to make my own life again.
 So I returned to Scotland to be close to my other daughter and my grandchild.